 Before I started working on a design I looked at other builds with a similar purpose.
 I found a few that I liked and I mixed those together in what ended up being the final design.
-There is nothing fancy to this design, it should be as clean and simple as possible.
+There is nothing fancy about this design, it should be as clean and simple as possible.

 This visual is actually the second iteration.
 If you watched the video you will have noticed that the shed had a floor.
-This turned out to be a bad idea for the usage.
+This turned out to be a bad idea for the function.
 For the structural integrity, it worked great but you couldn’t put in full containers so I changed the design.

 If I was to build a second one I would start with the frames for the sides.
 Once you have those complete, the skeleton of the whole structure can be made by connecting the two sides with the three stretchers.
-Underneath the bottom I attached some adjustable feet to level it out.
+Underneath the bottom, I attached some adjustable feet to level it out.
 With the structure standing, I would recommend finishing the sides (and back) with planks before attaching the lids and doors.
 The boards for the back are not in the model but are definitely worth the extra effort.
 All the planks are spaced the same so it looks like one continuous board all the way around; keep that in mind when attaching them.

 Doors & hinges

 When the structure is standing you can build the doors and lids.
 These are just some planks attached from the inside.
 I chose to use a slightly more complicated way to attach them but it comes down to fastening them evenly spaced.
-For hinges I used hidden ones for the doors and regular ones for the lids.
+For hinges, I used hidden ones for the doors and regular ones for the lids.
 You can do something more visually outspoken on the outside as well.
 To keep the doors shut I used some magnets in addition to the self-closing hinges.

 To complete the wrapping look I added pieces with a mitered corner to the posts of the frame.
-In the model you can find these next to the doors (not mitered).
+In the model, you can find these next to the doors (not mitered).
 I decided it was worth the extra effort of mitering them and I’m very happy I did because it looks great!
-Also I added some hooks to the lid and attached the lid of the containers with some elastics to it.
+Also, I added some hooks to the lid and attached the lid of the containers with some elastics to it.
 This is to open both lids simultaneously.
-This is something I really recommend doing because it allows for single handed operation.
+This is something I really recommend doing because it allows for single-handed operation.

 Some things I like about the build and others not so much.
 What I like is the simplicity of the design.
 When it’s closed it looks nice and doesn’t say ‘garbage containers’ which is good.
-Also the way it works I think is great.
+Also, the way it works I think is great.
 What I don’t like so much are the dimensions.
 I think it could have had tighter margins around the container to make it less bulky.
 Also aesthetically I would have liked to use a harder wood that could be left exposed.
 The pinewood used now needed protection so it couldn’t be helped.
-All in all I’m happy about the result.
+All in all, I’m happy about the result.